video-dev/hls.js/docs/API.md

 ### `hls.firstLevel`

-- get: First level index (index of first level appearing in Manifest. it is usually defined as start level hint for player).
+- get: First level index (index of the first Variant appearing in the Multivariant Playlist).

+### `hls.firstAutoLevel`

+- get: Return quality level that will be used to load the first fragment when not overridden by `startLevel`.

 ### `hls.startLevel`